Campuses in EuropeCampuses in The AmericasCampuses in AsiaLe Cordon Bleu International

 Food journalism, too, is more than just restaurant reviews.
 It can reflect on a certain trend, an era of food and its relation to wider society, or it could investigate major food vendors and their contribution to nutrition.
 Quality food writing requires you to be the eyes, ears and mouths of your readers.
 Stimulate their brains just as much as their tastebuds.

-Bloggers wanting to push their food writing beyond its current limits need to register for the Food & Wine Writing Workshop at Tasting Australia on 13 – 15 April.
-Attendees of this 3-day course in Adelaide will get behind-the-scenes at the event as a food writer, with coaching from experienced food and wine journalist David Sly.
+Bloggers wanting to push their food writing beyond its current limits need to register for the Food & Wine Writing Workshop at Tasting Australia.
+Attendees of this course go behind-the-scenes at the event as a food writer, with coaching from an experienced food and wine journalist.

 Being a good writer is not enough for someone looking to gain influence - images are by far the most engaging content on social media, research by eMarketer shows.
 That said, social media is a crowded space - eight in 10 people use social media in Australia alone, and 40 per cent of those people are sharing photos of their food, according to Sensis.
 In such a competitive online space, standing out is essential.

 Everyone has a smart phone and Instagram filters - you need professional photography skills to stand out from the crowd.
 This means you'll need to understand composition, lighting, food styling and much more.
-You can learn everything you need to know in Le Cordon Bleu's two-day Food Photography and Styling Workshops held in Adelaide, Sydney and Melbourne.
-Working with accomplished Australian photographer Fran Flynn, attendees will be guided through the process of food photography from conception to post-processing.
+You can learn everything you need to know in Le Cordon Bleu's two-day Food Photography and Styling Workshops.
+Working with an accomplished photographer, attendees will be guided through the process of food photography from conception to post-processing.